ciscoecosystem/terraform-aci-pbr/README.md

   variable_files = [ "/Users/nvermand/Documents/Dev/terraform/consul-terraform-sync/inputs.tf"]
 }
 ```
- 5. Fill the input.tf file with required modules input and place it in the same directory as **`tasks.hcl`**.
+ 5. Fill the **`inputs.tf`** file with required modules input and place it in the same directory as **`tasks.hcl`**.
 Currently the user must specify the **Cisco ACI** Tenant where the policy must be deployed, as well as the Service Redirection Policy name.
 You can use the example below.
  ```terraform
 tenant_name="common"
 service_redirection_policy_name="nia-svc-redirect-policy"